advtravel/laravel-bokun/README.md

 # Laravel Bókun Appstore connector

-Adds support for the Bókun appstore and GraphQL API to a laravel installation.
+Adds support for the Bókun appstore and both GraphQL & Legacy API to a laravel installation.

 ## Installation